NetGovern/deployments/kubernetes/README.md

 Installing Kubernetes Dependencies
 ----------------------------------
-The bare minumum packages required by Kubernetes on Ubuntu 18.04LTS are Docker (a container engine), kubeadm (a command line tool to install and configure k8s), kubelet (a minion installed on every node) and kubectl (a command line interface into Kubernetes' API server).
+The bare minimum packages required by Kubernetes on Ubuntu 18.04LTS are Docker (a container engine), kubeadm (a command line tool to install and configure k8s), kubelet (a minion installed on every node) and kubectl (a command line interface into Kubernetes' API server).

 Let's create the playbook that will deploy these to all the nodes.